-Members meet monthly for a program or to visit a historic site.
+Members meet up for programs or visits to historic sites.
 The Grand Canyon Historical Society is an informal and congenial group who has fun and learns about the area at the same time.

 Send questions or comments about outings to: